High Tea in Vancouver

 Vibe: Quaint, affordable, relaxed

-A hidden gem in Mount Pleasant, La Petite Cuillère is a French-inspired tea room offering a very reasonable price of solid high tea.
+A hidden gem in Mount Pleasant, La Petite Cuillère is a French-inspired tea room offering a very reasonable price for solid high tea Vancouver.
 While it’s not as posh as some others, it more than delivers in charm and comfort.

 Options include:

-• Classic three-tier trays with mini quiches, tea sandwiches, and scones
+• Classic three-tier tea sets with mini quiches, tea sandwiches, and scones

 • Vegan high tea set available